Trends

 Protective fashion has taken the classic inspiration of utilitarian clothing and extended it to unprecedented levels.
 Imagine jackets that inflate in crowded situations, giving wearers an extra layer of space and signaling a need for social distancing, or trousers equipped with foam-filled pads for accidental falls.
 As strange as it might sound, these innovations have won over a market hungry for both ingenuity and safety.

 The materials used are also quite unique—polyethylene, thermoplastic polyurethane, and synthetic rubbers have all been combined in chic new ways, creating a breathable yet durable garment.
+According to research on textile innovation, these materials offer exceptional flexibility and durability.
 More luxury brands are even incorporating smart materials that adjust based on external conditions.
-For example, your inflatable vest may deflate when you’re in a safe, comfortable setting or puff up when you’re surrounded by a bustling crowd.
+For example, your inflatable vest may deflate when you're in a safe, comfortable setting or puff up when you're surrounded by a bustling crowd.

 The Aesthetic Appeal: Quirky Meets Chic